tibdewalchahak/Air_Flight_Management_System/README.md

 - **Linked List Bucketing**
 - **AVL Tree (Self-Balancing BST)**

 The goal is to compare how different data structures affect the organization, insertion, and retrieval of flight data — helping you better understand their practical applications in real-world scenarios.
+It was developed as part of the Data Structures and Program Design II course to strengthen the understanding of core DSA concepts like Linked List, Trees, Algorithms and file handling through a real-world use case.

 ---